osandov/blktests/README.md

 ## Adding Tests

 The `./new` script creates a new test from a template.
-See [here](Documentation/writing-tests.md) for more information on how to write tests.
+The generated template contains more detailed documentation.